John Navone

 John J. Navone S.J. (born October 19, 1930 – died December 25, 2016) was a Jesuit priest, theologian, philosopher, educator, author, raconteur, and Professor Emeritus of Pontifical Gregorian University in Rome, Italy.
-Having reached the mandatory age, he retired from the Gregorian, returned to the Society's Oregon Province, and taught at Gonzaga University in Spokane, WA.
+Having reached the mandatory age, he retired from the Gregorian, returned to the Society's Oregon Province, and taught at Gonzaga University in Spokane, Washington.

 Early life

-John Joseph Navone was born in Seattle, WA on 19 October 1930, the son of Giacomo "Jack" Navone and Juliet Micheli Navone.
-At the time of his birth, his father was not yet a US Citizen, so Navone has dual citizenship in the United States and Italy (and therefore the European Union).
+John Joseph Navone was born in Seattle on 19 October 1930, the son of Giacomo "Jack" Navone and Juliet Micheli Navone.
+At the time of his birth, his father was not yet a US citizen, so Navone has dual citizenship in the United States and Italy (and therefore the European Union).
 He has five siblings: Joseph, James, George, Helen, and Catherine.
 He received his primary education at St. Anne School.
-His first three years of High School were spent at O'Dea High School, operated by the Congregation of Christian Brothers.
+His first three years of high school were spent at O'Dea High School, operated by the Congregation of Christian Brothers.
 He transferred to the Jesuit Seattle Preparatory School for his senior year, graduating from there in 1948.

 Education

-Navone matriculated at Seattle University his freshman year before entering the Jesuit novitiate of St. Francis Xavier at Sheridan, OR on 14 August 1949 and studied there for four years.
-The next step of his education was at the Mount St. Michael Philosophate, then a Jesuit Seminary associated with Gonzaga University in Spokane, WA.
+Navone matriculated at Seattle University his freshman year before entering the Jesuit novitiate of St. Francis Xavier at Sheridan, Oregon on 14 August 1949 and studied there for four years.
+The next step of his education was at the Mount St. Michael Philosophate, then a Jesuit seminary associated with Gonzaga University in Spokane, Washington.